 How to complain

-Complaints should be addressed to the Amy Connolly, Deputy Operations Manager, preferably using the comments/suggestions/complains form towards the top of this page.
-Alternatively, you may ask for an appointment to see her in order to discuss your concerns.
-She will explain the complaints’ procedure to you and will make sure that your concerns are dealt with promptly.
+Complaints should be addressed to the Practice Manager.
+Alternatively, you may ask for an appointment to see them in order to discuss your concerns.
+They will explain the complaints’ procedure to you and will make sure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 What we will do

-Whenever possible we will acknowledge your complaint within three working days of the date when you raised it with us.
+We will acknowledge your complaint within three working days of the datewhen you raised it with us.
 We will endeavour to offer you an explanation, or a meeting with the people involved within twenty working days.